ldelouw/rh-satellite-ansible-playbook/README.md

 ## Things covered in this playbook
 At the moment, the Playbook covers the most important topics for getting a Satellite up and running

+## Prerequisites

+Satellite Installer was run with the enabledment of the TFTP feature:
+*satellite-installer --scenario satellite --foreman-initial-organization=lab --foreman-proxy-tftp=true*

 ## Things *NOT* set up: